mpfeifer1/Piano/Readme.md

     $ pip install mido

 ### Compile Code
 This is the current way of running a file and will be updated in the future as the project progresses.
+The *piano.py* file is located under the src directory.

-    $ python piano.py -p example.pno -m example.midi
+    $ ./piano.py -p example.pno -m example.midi

 ### Running Tests
 The Continuous Integration (CI) hook is set up by running the following.